top of page

 CAN I COME ALONE?

 Of Course!
-The retreat is designed to create a community feel and is a great was to meet likeminded people and make new friends.
+Our retreats are designed to create a community feel and is a great way to meet likeminded people and make new friends.
 You can join by yourself, with friends or with your partner, everyone is welcome.
 You can choose to have your own room or share with other retreat guests whether you know them already or not.

 CAN I JOIN WITH A FRIEND OR PARTNER?